erikw/restic-automatic-backup-scheduler/README.md

 ## Setup Windows ScheduledTask
 Windows comes with a built-in task scheduler called [ScheduledTask](https://docs.microsoft.com/en-us/powershell/module/scheduledtasks/new-scheduledtask?view=windowsserver2022-ps).
 The frontend app is "Task scheduler" (`taskschd.msc`) and we can use PowerShell commands to install a new scheduled task.

-This is one of may ways you can get restic and this backup script working on Windows:
+I describe here one of may ways you can get restic and this backup script working on Windows.
+Here I chose to work with `scoop` and `git-bash`.

+**TL;DR setup**
 1. Install [scoop](https://scoop.sh/)
 1. Install dependencies from a PowerShell with administrator privileges:
    ```console